NewAgent2025/UMT_Cracked/README.md

 ## Chunk Loading & Conversion Fix

-If the software is launched without modification:
+If the software is launched without modification USING the custom ui/overlay then the:

 * **Chunks will not load**
 * **World conversion will fail**